projectaccessinternational/coding-interview/README.md

 ## Question 4

-With two git commands, how do you reset your local git branch to match the remote version?
+With two `git` commands, how do you reset your local branch to match the remote version?
+Also explain what the commands do.

 ## Question 5